yuziem14/ecoleta/README.md

    5. Finally, run your server using: `npm run dev`

-   _Obs: If you want, use yarn instead of npm._

 2. **Config the web directory, to run your fronted** \
     Run the server and go to the web folder using `cd web`, then: